jatinchowdhury18/ChowTunes/README.md

 I dislike most media players, since they are often somewhat large and slow, and have many features that I don't really care about, while missing some features that I do want.

-For a long while I've used the [Dopamine](https://github.com/digimezzo/dopamine), which has treated me quite well.
+For a long while I've used [Dopamine](https://github.com/digimezzo/dopamine), which has treated me quite well.
 However, I wanted to see if I could make something a little bit smaller and simpler that still got me the few features that I want in an audio player.